aistabci/abci-docs/v3/en/docs/getting-started.md

 ## Login Shell

 The default login shell for the ABCI system is set to bash.
-For any changes to the login shell, please contact the operations team.
+For any changes to the login shell, please contact the operations team (abci3-qa@abci.ai ).